Moaaz-Mohammed/FadingAnimation/README.md

 ## Parameters :
 - duration : this parameter takes a integer number of seconds that widget take to show the default is 1 second.
-- child : takes an Widget type that contain your widget.
+- child : takes an Widget type that contains your widget.

 ## Screenshot